Human Trafficking

 What is human trafficking?

-Polaris has operated the U.S. National Human Trafficking Hotline, connecting victims and survivors to support and services, and helping communities hold traffickers accountable.
-Through that work, Polaris has built the largest known dataset on human trafficking in North America.
-The data and expertise gained from two decades of working on trafficking situations in real time informs strategies that hold traffickers accountable, support survivors on their healing journeys and address the vulnerabilities that enable the business of stealing freedom for profit.
+Polaris operates the U.S. National Human Trafficking Hotline, connecting survivors to support and services, helping communities hold traffickers accountable, and maintaining the largest known dataset on human trafficking in North America.
+This data informs strategies to prosecute traffickers, support survivors’ recovery, and address systemic vulnerabilities.

 Human Trafficking in Clackamas County